 FAIR4Health Open Community Membership

-Until now, in the project, some relationships and synergies have been created informally, with participation of some people external to the FAIR4Health consortium through workshops and other dissemination activities.
-To allow the relevant stakeholders to derive the maximum benefit from the tools developed by FAIR4Health, and the knowledge gained, we are setting up the FAIR4Health Open Community Membership, aiming to create the FAIR4Health Open Community formally.
-The general public will be able to use the open source software published in the FAIR4Health GitHub repository (under Apache 2.0 license) to directly use the tools or to make their own platform that can be tailored to their own use/purpose.
-Apart from that, the FAIR4Health Open Community Members are going to be able to access the Privacy-Preserving Distributed Data Mining (PPDDM) models developed and trained within the project.
+To allow stakeholders to gain maximum benefit from the FAIRification workflow and tools developed by FAIR4Health, and the knowledge gained, we are setting up the FAIR4Health Open Community Membership.
+The general public will be able to use the open source software published in the FAIR4Health GitHub repository (under Apache 2.0 license) or to integrate them into their own platform that can be tailored to their own use/purpose.
+Apart from that, the FAIR4Health Open Community Members will be able to access the Privacy-Preserving Distributed Data Mining (PPDDM) models developed and trained within the project.
 To access this material, interested parties must register as a member of the FAIR4Health open community.

-With respect to the technological resources, the FAIR4Health open community membership should provide new members access to:
+With respect to the technological resources, the FAIR4Health open community membership will provide new members access to:

 - The PPDDM models generated in the project.